tapyu/c-and-cpp-lessons/README.md

     <td>${\color{blue}int \space \color{red}* \color{violet}parr \space \color{green}= \space \color{cyan}arr}$</td>
     <td>${\color{blue}Integer \space \color{red}pointer \space \color{violet}named \space parr \space \color{green}is \space set \space to}$
         ${\color{cyan}the \space address \space of \space the \space first \space element \space in}$ ${\color{cyan} the \space integer \space array \space arr}$.</td>
     <td>When you use the array name in this context, it implicitly decays into the address of the first element of that array.
 In other words, <code>arr</code> represents the address of the first element <code>arr[0]</code>.
 In the context of <code>C</code> and <code>C++</code>, the term "<b>decay</b>" refers to the automatic conversion of an array to the address of its first element under certain circumstances.
 This conversion happens implicitly in many expressions involving arrays.
-This syntax is equivalent to <code>int *parr = &arr[0]</code>, but it is much more concise and therefore more adopted.</td>
+This syntax is equivalent to <code>int *parr = &arr[0]</code>, but it is much more concise and therefore more adopted.
+It also works for string as it is represented as an array of `char`.</td>
 </tr>
 <tr>
     <td>${\color{red}* \color{violet}px \space \color{green}= \space \color{cyan}5}$</td>